lelong37/kendo-angular-typed/README.md

 ![ss](https://github.com/lelong37/kendo-angular-typed/blob/master/markdown/images/2015-12-24_12-46-21.png?raw=true)

-Hope are able to get a glimpse of the power TypeScript brings to your productivity int terms of robust dev and build time experience.
-We've uploaded this sample of the refactored Kendo UI Diagram app to GitHub, which you can find here https://github.com/lelong37/kendo-angular-typed.
+Hope your are able to get a glimpse of the power TypeScript brings to your productivity int terms of robust dev and build time experience it brings to JS.
+We've uploaded the completed sample used in this article of the refactored Kendo UI Diagram Application (TypeScript & AngularJS) to GitHub, which you can find here https://github.com/lelong37/kendo-angular-typed.
 Stay tuned for this two upcoming articles which will cover TypeScript with Kendo & Angular 2 and TypeScript with NativeScript...!
+If there is a preference of which article you guys want out first please let me know [@lelong37](http://twitter.com/lelong37).

 Happy Coding...! :)